All Episodes

 I knew him well enough to go out, put all my credibility as a conservative on the line, and tell you he's going to govern conservatively.

-Yeah, but Kennedy, come on, look at he supported this.
+And there were conservatives, but Kennedy, come on, look at he supported this.

-And then and he donated to Democrats.
+And he donated to Democrats.

 I said, Yeah, I know.